 2. Hot in summer, and we will feel uncomfortable when sticking to the sweating leg.

-▪ Fishbone/Birdcage Petticoat — Fishbone/birdcage petticoats achieve the shape by the fixed or adjustable wire rings.
+▪ Fishbone/Birdcage Petticoat — Fishbone/birdcage petticoats achieve the shape with fixed or adjustable wire rings.

 1. Better support for heavy skirt dresses.

 2. Better for keeping the skirt in shape.